djnosey/Blog-Rodrigo/README.md

 **************************************
 author : only renders on the article page
 **************************************
-iframe : will render a youtube video in the article page or an empty string for no video
+iframe : will render a youtube video in the article page or an empty string for no video (it has to be a url)
 **************************************
 headline : will render on homepage "card" and in the article page
 **************************************